 With such moonshot technologies in its portfolio, the startups may take years to turn into an exit.
 This is the reason the team invests off the parent corporation’s balance sheet.
 It has given the team the flexibility to look at multiple technologies and invest on a case-by-case basis.

 “We have really strong leadership support.
-The business really gets behind the fact they these technologies could represent our future,” says Tongue.
+The business really gets behind the fact that these technologies could represent our future,” says Tongue.